How Do Free Apps Make Money in 2024? (With Expert’s Insights and Examples)

 Another way free apps make money is through affiliate marketing.

-This app monetization model is closely related to in-app advertising, except that the companies, products, or apps that you recommend on your platform are specifically curated for your audience.
+This app monetization model is similar to in-app advertising, but instead of random ads, you recommend specific companies, products, or apps that fit your audience’s interests.

 It shares a similar dynamic with how influencers partner with brands.
-Influencers with a huge following often refer brands that resonate with their followers or fit their image.
+Influencers with a huge following often promote brands that resonate with their followers or fit their image.

 How affiliate marketing works